-On February 12, 2021, the stockholders of KLXE approved the KLX Energy Services Holdings, Inc. Long-Term Incentive Plan (Amended and Restated as of December 2, 2020) (the "Amended and Restated LTIP"), which, among other things, increased the total number of shares of Company Common Stock, par value \$0.01 per share, reserved for issuance under the Amended and Restated LTIP by 632,051 shares.
-A description of the Amended and Restated LTIP is included in the Company's proxy statement, filed with the Securities and Exchange Commission on January 11, 2021.
+On February 12, 2021, the stockholders of KLXE approved the KLX Energy Services Holdings, Inc. Long-Term Incentive Plan (Amended and Restated as of December 2, 2020) (the "Amended and Restated LTIP"), which, among other things, increased the total number of shares of Company Common Stock, par value \$0.01 per share, and reserved for issuance under the Amended and Restated LTIP by 632,051 shares.
+A description of the Amended and Restated LTIP is included in the Company's proxy statement, filed with the SEC on January 11, 2021.

-Compensation cost recognized during the three months ended April 30, 2021 and 2020 related to grants of restricted stock granted as approved by the Compensation Committee.
-Stock-based compensation was \$0.8 and \$(0.7) for the three months ended April 30, 2021 and 2020, respectively.
-Share based compensation was negative during the three months ended April 30, 2020 due to modifications of awards, which resulted in reversal of unvested stock compensation and determination of new grant date fair value.
-Unrecognized compensation cost related to restricted stock awards made by the Company was \$9.0 at April 30, 2021.
+Compensation cost recognized during the three and six months ended July 31, 2021 and 2020 was related to grants of restricted stock as approved by the Compensation Committee.
+Certain grants of restricted stock to directors and management accelerated in connection with the Merger on July 28, 2020, resulting in approximately \$15.1 of stock based compensation expense during the three months ended July 31, 2020.
+Stock-based compensation was \$1.0 and \$17.4 for the three months ended July 31, 2021 and 2020, respectively and \$1.8 and \$16.7 for the six months ended July 31, 2021 and 2020, respectively.
+Unrecognized compensation cost related to restricted stock awards made by the Company was \$7.8 at July 31, 2021.